Archive for the ‘memorial scholarships’ Category

 1. Awarded to College Juniors only.

-2. Approximately (70) Truman Scholarships are awarded annually.
+2. Approximately (70) Truman Scholarships are awarded annually – very large scholarship program.

 3. Currently Truman scholars receive $30,000 for (3) years of graduate education strictly for a career in public service.